 As you dive, after a 2 seconds timescale, the Power Reserve indicator (even if the timepiece is not fully wound) turns READY , indicating the depth meter device has been activated.
 The Power Reserve hand, then on, turns on measuring the available reserve and soon after two small hands activate: the first one being a white and blue arrow tracking the actual depth reached, the small one stores the maximum depth reached during diving.
 If the diver exceeds 70 meters both hands move on the “ Over ” position on the scale.

 At the 10 o'clock position they have placed the mill winding crown with the Promaster logo engraved on it, while on the left hand side are the water depth sensor and two screw down push buttons which activate respectively: the rapid ascent warning alarm function (both buttons) or else the maximum depth reached (just the second one placed at 8 o' clock).

-On the wrist the CITIZEN Eco-Drive Promaster Aqualand Depth Meter BN2024-05E 2014 is a hefty watch, a feeling emphasized by the unidirectional bezel design which, maybe a novelty with CITIZEN , is PVD treated and has six Allen screws on it.
+On the wrist the Citizen Eco-Drive Promaster Aqualand Depth Meter BN2024-05E is a hefty watch, a feeling emphasized by the unidirectional bezel design which, maybe a novelty with Citizen , is PVD treated and is secured to the case via six Allen screws on it.